 Snorkeling Is Extraordinary

 Snorkeling in Antigua could beachside fill up an entire day of your visit, and the costs are generally inexpensive.
 Once you've reached the beach (taxi charges can be negotiated) many places will rent equipment.
 It's probably best to bring your own mask, snorkel, and fins from home, where prices aren't set with a desperate, last-minute tourist in mind.
 You'll see a wide variety of fish species and impressive coral formations.
 Take care not to touch the coral, which causes damage to the reefs and makes the site less attractive to the budget traveler arriving after your departure.

 04 of 05

 Antigua's sheltered harbors provided great places for pirates and military fleets to take cover and recover from their latest forays.
 The British Navy chose a site on Antigua that became known (not surprisingly) as English Harbour.
 Nelson's Dockyard is named for the British naval legend who helped establish the facility.
 Beginning in 1951, the place was slowly restored for visitors.
 You'll see how ships had to be "careened" to remove parasites from their hulls, and you'll see a well-appointed museum.
 There are brief guided tours included with the modest entrance fee.
 All but a few naval history buffs will probably find it a short stopover, but if you spend even an hour or so, the admission fee is well worth paying.Continue to 5 of 5 below.

 05 of 05

-You will certainly find interesting shops on Antigua, especially in the capital of St. John's.
+You will certainly find beachside shops on Antigua, especially in the capital of St. John's.
 But this is not a place to spend extended periods shopping, especially if your time is limited.
 Much salesmanship is directed at cruise ship passengers arriving in port.
 There are interesting local crafts for sale, but beach time is the best value you can reach in Antigua.